Welcome to the Division of Pediatric Gastroenterology, Hepatology & Nutrition

 Welcome

-We would like to welcome a few new faculty members who have joined or will be joining our division soon!
+We would like to welcome a few new faculty members who will be joining our division soon!

-Dr. Rachel Herdes has recently started with us as a Clinical Assistant Professor in December of 2023.
-Dr. Herdes has completed her Advanced Nutrition fellowship at Children's Hospital of Philadelphia in 2023.
+Dr. Kanak Kennedy will be starting with us as a Clinical Assistant Professor in Septemeber of 2024.
+Dr. Kennedy will be completing her fellowship at Children's Hospital of Philadelphia this summer!

-We are excited that you both have chosen to join us in these exciting roles!
+We are excited that each of you have chosen to join us in these exciting roles!